AlexvZyl/NativeFramework/ElecDev_Graphics_Application/Source/README.md

 ## Creating An Engine

 The next step is to create an environment where we can manipulate, add and remove `Entities` contained in the `Scene`.
 This is where `Engines` come in.
 There are 3 `Engines` that are internal to Lumen, namely `EngineCore`, `Base2DEngine` and `Base3DEngine`.
-The following examples shows how to set up a 2D enginge.
-An example My2DEngine.h:
+The following examples shows how to set up a 2D engine.
+An example `My2DEngine.h`:

 ```C++